 - I put the finishing touches on Become a Pinterest VA TODAY! with my partner Gina from Horkey Handbook.
 Gina and I have worked so hard to make this course full of information and it's going to be a steal at $69.
 I love that I can take my personal experience as a Pinterest virtual assistant and turn my knowledge into a course that can help other people, and I know Gina feels the same way about her VA skills.
 There's nothing else like this course out there and I think it's going to do really well.
 Get on the waitlist here.

 - Pinterest Presence is still my signature course!
-You can enroll now or sign up and take the free mini Pinterest course.
+You can enroll now.

 - I spent $200ish on Facebook ads in March and it paid off.
 My ad was geared towards directing readers to read a specific blog post with affiliate links, and the increase in income was well worth it.
 My affiliate income jumped up $6,000 from February to March, which I think is just nuts.
 I'm still slow with just dropping money on Facebook ads, but I am slowly getting more confident in this area of advertising.